 We do not stop playing because we are old; we grow old because we stop playing.

-See below – WaW Dancers feeling good after a heartwarming response to our performance of Artifice at the DanSCIENce Festival in Brisbane2015.
+See below – first, feeling good after a heartwarming response to our performance at the DanSCIENce Festival in Brisbane 2015.